spectral-cockpit/opusreader2/README.md

 ## Scope

-This is a universal OPUS binary reader for R. It parses the header for assigning spectral blocks.
+This is an universal OPUS binary reader for R. It parses the file header for assigning spectral blocks.

 This package has grown out of {opusreader} made by Pierre Roudier and Philipp